canonical-web-and-design/docs-demo/pages/juju/getting-started.md

 juju expose mediawiki
 ```

-From the status output, we can see that the Mediawiki service is running on
+From the status output, we can see that Mediawiki is running on
 10.0.3.60 (your IP may vary).
 If we open up Firefox now and point it at that
 address, you should see the site running.

 !["mediawiki site"](/docs-demo/media/juju/juju-mediawiki-site.png)

-Congratulations, you have just deployed a service with Juju!
+Congratulations, you have just deployed an application with Juju!

 !!!
-Note: To remove all the services in the model you just created, it is often
+Note: To remove all the applications in the model you just created, it is
-quickest to destroy the model with the command 'juju destroy-model default` and
+often quickest to destroy the model with the command
-then [create a new model][models].
+'juju destroy-model default` and then [create a new model][models].

 ## Next Steps